 > Location: Selma, Alabama

-The fatal shooting of protester Jimmy Lee Jackson by an Alabama state trooper sparks a march from Selma to Montgomery, Alabama.
-Hundreds of civil rights activists march in what becomes known as “Bloody Sunday.”
-Police would confront the marchers, led by John Lewis (who is a House Democrat from Georgia) and others.
-As the activists cross the Edmund Pettus Bridge, police attack the protesters with tear gas and billy clubs, hospitalizing 50.
+The fatal shooting of protester Jimmy Lee Jackson by an Alabama state trooper sparked a march in the state from Selma to Montgomery.
+Hundreds of civil rights activists marched in what became known as “Bloody Sunday.”
+Police confronted the marchers, led by John Lewis (who is now a House Democrat from Georgia) and others.
+As the activists crossed the Edmund Pettus Bridge over the Alabama River, police attacked the protesters with tear gas and billy clubs, hospitalizing 50.

 > Date: Aug.
 13